MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 This topic describes how an external authentication provider connect to Microsoft Entra multifactor authentication (MFA).
 An external authentication provider can integrate with Entra ID tenants as an external authentication method (EAM).
 An EAM can satisfy the second factor of an MFA requirement for access to a resource or application.

 When a user signs in, that tenant policies are evaluated.
 The authentication requirements are determined based on the resource that the user tries to access.

 Multiple policies may apply to the sign-in, depending on their parameters.
 Those parameters include users and groups, applications, platform, sign-in risk level, and more.

 Based on the authentication requirements, the user may need to sign in with another factor to meet the MFA requirement.
 The second factor needs to complement the type of first factor.

 EAMs are added to Entra ID by the tenant admin.
 If a tenant requires an EAM for MFA, the sign-in is considered to meet the MFA requirement after Entra ID validates both:

 - The first factor completed with Entra ID <!---completed with a built-in method in Entra ID?--->
 - The second factor completed with the EAM

-That validates the MFA requirement for two or more types of methods from *something you know*, *something you have*, and *something you are*.
+That validation meets the MFA requirement for two or more types of methods from:

+- Something you know
+- Something you have
+- Something you are

 EAMs are implemented on top of Open ID Connect (OIDC).
 This implementation requires at least three publicly facing endpoints: